 Who is Eligible in Mississippi for the COVID-19 Vaccine?

-According to MSDH, beginning on March 16th eligible groups include ALL individuals age 16+ (Pfizer) and age 18+ (Moderna).
+According to MSDH, eligible groups include ALL individuals age 12+ (Pfizer) and age 18+ (Moderna and Johnson & Johnson).

 Please stay tuned for more vaccination opportunities by liking and following Singing River’s Facebook page!

 Singing River Health System urges those who qualify, especially individuals with serious health conditions to sign-up as soon as possible.
 If you or a loved one faces any of these health concerns, receiving a COVID-19 vaccination may save your life: